gasduster99/sppComp/try1/try1_2.md

 <!--![panel](./pictures/mockUp.png)-->

 ![
-The relative sampling effort and landings across rockfish market cateogries accounting for the top 99% percent of landings for two modeled periods, 1978-1982 ans 1983-1990.
+The relative sampling effort and landings across rockfish market categories accounting for the top 99% percent of landings for two modeled periods, 1978-1982 and 1983-1990.
 In the top panel of each figure the black line represents the proportion of landings in each market category, while the blue line represents the proportion of samples, by number, taken in each market category.
 In the bottom panel of each modeled period, colors represent